-- The P-CSCF receives the message carrying the response from the UE.
-It shall be protected using SA in reg. - The P-CSCF forwards the successful registration message to the UE, which shall be protected using SA_out_reg.
+- The P-CSCF receives the message carrying the response (SM7) from the UE.
+It shall be protected using SA in_reg. - The P-CSCF forwards the successful registration message (SM12) to the UE, which shall be protected using SA_out_reg.
 This completes the registration procedure for the P-CSCF.
 The P-CSCF sets the expiry time of the registration SAs equal to the registration timer in the message.
-If the first register message was protected, then SA_out_reg becomes SA_out_val and SA_in_reg becomes SA_in_val (overwriting any previous valid SAs).
-If the first register message was unprotected, then SA_out_reg becomes SA_out_cur and SA_in_reg becomes SA_in_cur, and all valid and registration SAs are deleted.
+If SM1 was protected, then SA_out_reg becomes SA_out_val, SA_in_reg becomes SA_in_val (overwriting any previous valid SAs) and the expiry times of SA_in_cur and SA_out_cur should be shortened to allow only enough time for a further authentication in case of lost messages.
+If SM1 was unprotected, then SA_out_reg becomes SA_out_cur and SA_in_reg becomes SA_in_cur, and all valid and registration SAs are deleted.